enter your email below & receive

 Perry Null is doing what he loves – trading with the area’s Native American People and meeting customers from all over the world.
-It has made his life full and very interesting.
-He starting working in the Indian Jewelry business in 1970.
-His life has been shaped by the many different experiences over the last three decades.
+He began learning the trade in 1970 when he started buying and selling jewelry from Native American silversmiths.
+His life has been shaped by the many different experiences and people he has met over the last four decades running Perry Null Trading.

-When visiting Gallup make sure you take the time to visit Perry Null Trading Company.
-Perry’s store is full of Native American treasures, and whether you are looking for jewelry, kachina dolls, pottery, or rugs you are going to find it at Perry’s.
-A good chance you might find a rare collectible since Perry knows and deals with many of today’s most recognized artists.
-During his trading days he has bought from Dan Simplicio, Alice Quam, Hoskie Jim, Warren & Doris Ondelacy, McKee Platero, Perry Shorty, Harry Morgan, Raymond Yazzie, Marvin Toddy, and Thomas Curtis to name a few.
-Perry is always ready to give his customers an oral history of pawn and tour of his store.
+Perry knows and has dealt with many of today’s most recognized artists.
+During his trading days he has bought from Eddie Beyuka, Alice Quam, Hoskie Jim, Warren & Doris Ondelacy, McKee Platero, Harry Morgan, Raymond Yazzie, Marvin Toddy, and Thomas Curtis to name a few.

-Like the Traders of the past Perry is always encouraging his artists to try new things and make it better.
+Like the Traders of the past Perry is always encouraging artists to try new things and constantly work to make things better.
 He has influenced the artists he has worked with and the people in his life.
-Perry is a man of faith who is actively involved in his local church, and has sat on many local civic organizations to make Gallup a better place.
-He is an avid outdoorsman who loves the ruggedness of the Four Corners area, and is a private pilot that enjoys starting many days from the air above the local area.
-Much of his free time is spent with his wife and two grandchildren.
-Please stop by his Trading Post next time you are in Gallup, until then enjoy the website.
+Perry is a man of faith who is actively involved in his local church, and has sat on many local civic organizations to make his hometown, Gallup, New Mexico, a better place.
+He is an avid outdoorsman who loves the ruggedness of the Four Corners area, and is a private pilot that enjoys starting many days in the air above.
+With his free time, Perry likes to spend time with his wife and grandchildren.